oiiio/red-army/README.md

 There are probably terrible race conditions related to how we are handling states

 Technically this could be done simply with a commander and executor langgraph nodes, but we take a dedicated agent node + router approach for the sake of demonstration

+The network targets are hard coded to the gridguard docker setup from that repo